leiwh/PyFRS/README.md

 ## PyFRS
 This python code is dedicated to compute the multi-band synchrotron emissions from the Forward-Reverse Shocks of a GRB or TDE jet.
 It is designed based on the book `The Physics of Gamma-Ray Bursts` by Bing Zhang (2018) and the review paper `A complete reference of the analytical synchrotron external shock models of gamma-ray bursts` by Gao et al. (2013, NewAR, 57, 141).
 The jet dynamics is calculated numerically using the equations given by Huang, Gou, Dai & Lu (2000, ApJ, 543, 90).

 You can use the code in a similar way to afterglowpy (https://github.com/geoffryan/afterglowpy).
-See Lightcurve.ipynb for a example.
+See Lightcurve.ipynb for an example.
 The code is lightweight.
 One can try a more comprehensive one, VegasAfterglow (https://github.com/YihanWangAstro/VegasAfterglow), by Yihan Wang.

 ## Features